-George Wheatland was a building contractor and real estate developer.
+George Wheatland, Jr., was a building contractor and real estate developer.
 Bainbridge Bunting’s Houses of Boston’s Back Bay credits him with building more than 140 houses in the Back Bay and Bay State Road neighborhoods between 1867 and 1907.

 The Wheatlands’ three children — Philip D. Wheatland, Florence Dumaresq Wheatland, and George Wheatland, III — lived with them.
 Philip Wheatland, a stockbroker, married in June of 1887 to Alice Ellerton Pratt; after their marriage, they lived at 8 West Cedar.
 Florence Wheatland married in November of 1889 to Jacob Crowninshield Rogers Peabody; after their marriage, they lived in Danvers.
 George Wheatland, III, married in October of 1896 to Rebecca Rogers; after their marriage, they lived in Salem.

-The Wheatlands continued to live at 235 Commonwealth in 1895, but by 1896 had moved to a new house they had built at 329 Commonwealth.
+The Wheatlands continued to live at 235 Commonwealth during the 1892-1893 winter season, but moved thereafter.
+By the 1896-1897 season, they were living in a new house they had built at 329 Commonwealth.

 Abbott Lawrence Rotch was a professor of meteorology at Harvard and founder of the Blue Hill Meteorological Observatory.

 Abbott Lawrence Rotch died in April of 1912.
 Margaret Rotch continued to live at 235 Commonwealth during the 1912-1913 winter season, but moved thereafter to 182 Beacon, which he had purchased in September of 1911.
-She continued to own 235 Commonwealth for several more years, however, and is shown as the owner on the 1917 Bromley map.
+She continued to own 235 Commonwealth.

-By the 1922-1923 winter season, it was the home of Gerald Arthur Bramwell and his wife, Emily Faithful (Ames) Bramwell.
+On June 20, 1922, 235 Commonwealth was acquired from Margaret Parkman by Gerald Arthur Bramwell.
+He and his wife, Emily Faithful (Ames) Bramwell, made it their home.
 They previously had lived at 15 Hereford.
-He is shown as the owner of 235 Commonwealth on the 1928 Bromley map.
-They also maintained a summer home York Harbor, Maine.
+They also maintained a home in York Harbor, Maine.

 They continued to live at 235 Commonwealth in 1930, but had moved to New York City by 1931.